Table of Contents

 The Ultimate Guide to Pre-employment Screening

 Pre-employment screening tools and techniques have been around for many years, however, it is now becoming more important and therefore more commonplace in today’s hiring process.
-Companies are learning that using pre-employment screening tools can drastically effect efficiency and effectiveness of hiring, especially in high-volume hiring situations.
+Companies are learning that using pre-employment screening tools can drastically effect efficiency and effectiveness of hiring, especially in high-volume hiring positions and seasonal hiring situations.
 There are many different ways of screening applicants – this page is dedicated to helping you learn everything you need to know about pre employment screening and how it makes sense for your business.
 For the purpose of this page we are making a distinction between pre-screening tools and pre-hire assessment tools (which is discussed on a different page).

 1. What is pre-employment screening?

 Screening was developed to save companies time and money by making the hiring process more streamlined – think of it like a filter.
 Pre-employment screening comes in many shapes and sizes.
-Typically, screening is done at the very early stage of the application process and helps companies sort through applicants in a way that quickly gets the best possible applicants to the next step of the hiring process.
+Typically, screening is done at the very early stage of the job application process and helps companies sort through applicants in a way that quickly gets the best possible applicants to the next step of the hiring process.
 A lot of times pre-screening is thought of as a hurdle.
 There is a yes/no decision associated with the screening tool.
-For example, did the person pass the drug screen or not; does the person have 4 years of customer service or not, etc. These are tools that companies use to make an automated decision whether the candidate will proceed to the next step of the hiring process.
+For example, did the person pass the drug screen or not; does the person have 4 years of customer service or not, etc. These are tools that companies use to make an automated decision whether the candidate will proceed to the next step of the hiring process which is true active recruiting.
 Other examples, include a simple job application that has some specific questions in it that help to weed out applicants (like are you available to work on the weekends?), available transportation to work, drug screening, etc. Normally, if you think of the hiring funnel, screening is done either very early in the process and/or toward the end of the process for more expensive direct cost screens (i.e., drug tests).
 In between, there are often other assessments utilized to measure skills, job fit, personality, and other information (known as pre-employment assessments).

 2. How do companies pre-screen candidates?